govuk-one-login/mobile-id-check-async/backend-api/README.md

 This schema is generated dynamically from the async-private-spec.yaml.
 This is to ensure that the endpoints on the proxy are as similar as possible to the Private API and is kept up-to-date.

-This schema is generated in the backend-api-push-to-main.yaml worfklow.
+This schema is generated in the backend-api-push-to-main.yaml workflow.
 To generate it locally:

 ```bash
 npm run generate-proxy-open-api